grange85/ahfow-www/_posts/2016/2016-05-11-terry-tolkin-kickstarter-campaign-america-on-a-thousand-dollars-a-day.md

 </blockquote>
 </div>
 <p>Well Terry has just <a href="https://www.kickstarter.com/projects/terrytolkin/america-on-a-thousand-dollars-a-day">launched a Kickstarter</a> with that very object in mind:</p>
 <blockquote>i am going to write my autobiography.
-Its about an average music fan who fell upwards into becoming a major player in the music industry as an A&amp;R man.
+Its about an average music fan who fell upwards into becoming a major player in the music industry as an A&R man.
 Read the Wikipedia link that Ive already provided.
 Sex, Drugs and Rock and Roll from the person who coined the term Alternative Music
 <footer><a href="https://www.kickstarter.com/projects/terrytolkin/america-on-a-thousand-dollars-a-day">Terry Tolkin on his Kickstarter page</a></footer></blockquote>
 <p>Currently you can either pledge $100 (or more) for a personally inscribed book, or just throw a few dollars to make it happen.</p>